Trans-European Networks for Energy

 Modern energy infrastructure is crucial for the EU to integrate its energy market and to meet its energy and climate goals.
-To upgrade Europe's infrastructure, the European Commission has estimated that around €200 billion is needed during the current decade for transmission grids and gas pipelines.
-Not all investments are commercially viable however and the market alone is likely to only provide half of the necessary investment.
+To upgrade Europe's infrastructure, the European Commission has estimated that around €200 billion is needed during the current decade (until 2030) for transmission grids and gas pipelines.
+However, not all investments are commercially viable, and the market alone is likely to only provide half of the necessary investment.
 Therefore the EU is helping to build and fund new energy infrastructure projects all over Europe, as part of its Trans-European Networks for energy (TEN-E) strategy.
 The implementation of the TEN-E strategy is expected to bring a €600 billion increase in socio-economic benefits in terms of avoided generation costs, more competitive wholesale prices and especially growth and jobs.

 Projects of common interest

-Based on the priority corridors, the EU draws up a list of projects of common interest (PCIs).
-It updates this list every two years.
-The projects selected can take advantage of a number of benefits including faster permitting procedures and applying for funding from the Connecting Europe Facility – the EU's €50 billion plan for boosting energy, transport, and digital infrastructure between 2014 and 2020.
+Every two years, the EU draws up a list of Projects of Common Interest (PCIs).
+The chosen projects can take advantage of a number of benefits including faster permitting procedures and the right to apply for funding from the Connecting Europe Facility (CEF) – the EU's €30 billion fund for boosting energy, transport, and digital infrastructure between 2014 and 2020.

 Public acceptance of infrastructure projects